-Half-Life Alyx has just been revealed in full and there are already heaps of details for fans of the long-dormant series to pore over from screenshots and a gameplay trailer to a documentary with the developers.
-We even have news about Half-Life: Alyx mods and a rough Half-Life: Alyx release date, and it’s just around the corner.
+Half-Life Alyx has just been revealed in full and there are already heaps of details for fans of the long-dormant series to pore over from screenshots and gameplay videos to a documentary with the developers.
+We even have news about Half-Life: Alyx mods and a Half-Life: Alyx release date, and it’s just around the corner.

 However, one of the biggest surprises of the Half-Life: Alyx announcement is that this is not a small-scale demo type experience in the same vein as the Portal Aperture Hand Labs.
 Nope, instead Valve is billing Half-Life: Alyx as a full-length VR game.
 VR games over several hours are already a rarity, so the fact that the new Half-Life is being marketed as a complete boxed game (with a price point to match) is certainly promising considering how long PC veterans have been waiting for the next chapter in the Half-Life series.

-Thanks to Geoff Keighly, who has already played the entire game, we now know just what Valve means when is says that Half-Life: Alyx is a full-length game.
+Thanks to Geoff Keighly, who has already played the entire game, we now know just what Valve means when it says that Half-Life: Alyx is a full-length game.